‘Swing Time’, Part One, Chapter 2

 MICKEY

 I shouldn’t worry about those kids.
-They shouldn’t have bothered you in the first place when you were having your down-time in the bar.
+They shouldn’t have bothered you in the first place when you were having your down-time.

 JUDY

-Actually, I found them kinda nice, including the boy.
-He seemed very complimentary.
+Actually, I found them kinda nice.
+That boy seemed very complimentary.

 MICKEY